secureonelabs/heimdall_tools/README.md

 ## nessus_mapper

-nessus_mapper translates a Nessus-exported XML results file into HDF format json to be viewable in Heimdall
+nessus_mapper translates a Nessus-exported XML results file into HDF format json to be viewable in Heimdall.
+Supports compliance and vulnerability scans from Tenable.sc and Tenable.io.

 Note: A separate HDF JSON file is generated for each host reported in the Nessus Report.